University of L'Aquila (UAQ), Italy

 • Fee payment.

-To finalize such an online pre-enrolment process, you'll then have to submit verification of your previous university qualifications, which include, depending on the case, ONE of the following certificates:
+Afterwards, to finalize your online enrolment, you'll have to submit verification of your previous university qualifications.
+To do so, you'll have to submit ONE of the following certificates:

 CIMEA Statements of comparability